lorenzoferrarajr/lfj-zfrenderer/README.md

 ### Including partials

 It could be useful to include other view scripts from within another view script.
-This can be done passing a list of template path resolvers as the third argument of the `render` method.
+This can be done passing a list of template path resolvers to the `withResolvers` method.
+The method returns a new instance of `$renderer`.

 This is the `view/hello-partial.phtml` view script which includes a partial